grouparoo/app-example-docker/README.md

 Remember, all environment variables can be changed from their defaults, including database information, PORT, etc. All the environment variables have defaults, but you are expected to customize them.

-⚠️ DO NOT USE IN PRODUCTION! ⚠️

-> The example `docker-compose.yml` in this repository has no data persistence and also no load balancing between `grouparoo-web` instances
+⚠️ Note: The example `docker-compose.yml` in this repository has no data persistence and also no load balancing between `grouparoo-web` instances.
+Do not use in production.

 ## Demo Docker Compose Deployment